Nakul Rampal

 Bio

-I am currently a BIDMaP Fellow at the University of Calfornia, Berkeley advised by Omar Yaghi, Jennifer Chayes, and Christian Borgs.
-I completed by PhD at the Department of Chemical Engineering & Biotechnology at the University of Cambridge where I was fortunate to be advised by David Fairen-Jimenez .
+I am currently a BIDMaP Fellow at the University of California, Berkeley advised by Omar Yaghi, Jennifer Chayes, and Christian Borgs.
+I completed by PhD at the Department of Chemical Engineering & Biotechnology at the University of Cambridge where I was fortunate to be advised by David Fairen-Jimenez.
 Prior to Cambridge, I completed my MS at the University of California, Berkeley where I was fortunate to be advised by Berend Smit.
-Prior to that, I did my undergraduate research at IIT Bombay where I was fortunate to be advised by Ateeque Malani.
-I completed by undergraduate degree at Manipal Institute of Technology.

 Here's a video explaining the research I do: